-The fridge is located in the new inner city community garden called Griffiths Gardens.
-It is located on the corner of Wellesley St West & Mayoral Drive in Auckland.
+The fridge was located in an inner city community garden called Griffiths Gardens, which was located on the corner of Wellesley St West & Mayoral Drive in Auckland.

 Why does Auckland need a community fridge?

-- New Zealand families throw away $872 million worth of food every year and cafes, restaurants and supermarkets also throw away millions of dollars of food every year.
+- New Zealand families throw away $1.17 billion worth of food every year and cafes, restaurants and supermarkets also throw away millions of dollars of food every year.

 - A community fridge enables people with excess food to easily share it with people who need the food.

 - Many people would like to be able to donate their food, but it can be inconvenient to take it to a food bank.
-The community fridge is always open which allows people to drop off food at any hour, and means people can access the food whenever they need it.
+The community fridge was always open which allowed people to drop off food at any hour, and meant people could access the food whenever they needed it.

-- Fresh fruit and vegetables – they must be mould free.
+- Fresh fruit and vegetables – they had to be mould free.

-- Tinned and dried goods – all items must be unopened.
+- Tinned and dried goods – all items had to be unopened.

-- Sandwiches, biscuits and baked goods – this food can only be accepted if is less than two days old and is labeled with the date and time it was made.
-Labels are provided at the fridge.
+- Sandwiches, biscuits and baked goods – this food was only accepted if was less than two days old and was labeled with the date and time it was made.
+Labels were provided at the fridge.

-- Cooked food from registered kitchens who have a current food safety certificate.
-Cooked food can only be accepted if is less than two days old and is labeled with the date and time it was made.
-Labels are provided at the fridge.
+- Cooked food from registered kitchens who had a current food safety certificate.
+Cooked food was only accepted if was less than two days old and was labeled with the date and time it was made.
+Labels were provided at the fridge.

-Food that cannot be put in the fridge:
+Food that couldn’t be put in the fridge: